Nabha Dass

-Nabha Dass was a saint, theologian and author of the Bhaktamal.
+Nabha Dass (born Narayan Dass), was a Hindu saint, theologian and author of the Bhaktamal.
 In this sacred scripture, Nabha Das wrote the life history of almost every saint ranging from the Satya Yuga to the Kali Yuga age.
-Nabha Dass wrote ‘Bhagatmal’ in 1585.
+Nabha Dass wrote ‘Bhakatmal’ in 1585.
 Nabha Dass, a saint belonging to the tradition of Ramananda.
 On his birthday 8 April, millions of followers remember him and his resolve to work for humanity.